What you need to know about using a VPN?

 What is a VPN?

 VPN stands for Virtual Private Networking.
 What does that mean?
 When you connect to the internet, you’re connecting using an IP address.
 This IP address allows companies (and governments for that matter), to see where you’re connecting from and what sites you’re visiting.
 For instance, your internet provider tracks your IP address and knows if you’re connecting from your home.
 It also knows what websites you connect to, the time you’ve spent on each, what you’re downloading, and so much more.
 This allows them to build a profile of you, and your privacy isn’t considered at all.
 A VPN changes everything.
-You can connect to a remote server that masks your location, identity and what sites you visit.
+You can connect to a remote server and your location, identity and what sites you visit cannot be tracked.
 That seems like a great way to take control of your privacy, but it also helps with keeping you secure.
 I’ll circle back to this in a moment.
 There are tons of VPN services out there and many are free.
 VPN providers have both private and enterprise solutions to make sure you’re staying safe online.
 If you’re traveling abroad, you can also connect to a VPN on a server in your home country.
 This allows you to use the internet as if you were home.
 In short, a VPN is a way to increase your privacy and security by connecting to the internet on a server of your choosing.

 What are the benefits/advantages of using a VPN?